bcrisp084/bcrisp084/README.md

-- 💻 I’m currently working on becoming a full stack web developer.
+- 💻 I’m currently a full stack web developer.
 - 🚘 I’m currently working as a MD state inspection mechanic at Chevrolet
 - 🕵️ I’m always looking for new ideas and collaborators to work with.
 - 📫 How to reach me: [Email](crisp73001@gmail.com) [Linkedin](https://www.linkedin.com/in/brian-crisp-265a39204/)